Saffron’s potential allergic reaction

+During the last ten years, numerous studies focusing on the biological and pharmaceutical properties of saffron have shown its implication in the reduction of cholesterol and triglyceride levels in the blood, its capacity to combat neural disorders, as well as its role as an attenuator of the adverse effects off cisplatin used in chemotherapy.
 Saffron is traditionally used for medicinal purposes as a stimulant; aphrodisiac and antidepressant, while evidence of antitumoral effects in various cellular models is also present (Schmidt et al. 2007).
-Saffron has three main pharmacologically active metabolites: Crocin, the water-soluble carotenoids that give Saffron its color; Picrocrocin, responsible for the bitter taste; and Safranal, the volatile compound that provides odor and aroma.
+Saffron has three main pharmacologically active metabolites: crocin, the water-soluble carotenoids that give saffron its color; picrocrocin, responsible for the bitter taste; and safranal, the volatile compound that provides odor and aroma.

 Read also: Saffron popularity in the painting industry

-The planting of Saffron corms is a difficult task with bulbs being planted one by one and by hand.
-Harvesting and removal of saffron stigmas are also done manually.
-The conditions of cultivation and handling of Saffron facilitate the development of allergies by inhalation (pollinosis, asthma) and by contact.
+The planting of saffron corms is a difficult task with bulbs being planted one by one and by hand.
+Harvesting and removal of saffron stigmas is also done manually.
+The conditions of cultivation and handling of saffron facilitate the development of allergies by inhalation (pollinosis, asthma) and by contact.

 Saffron Express team thanks you for reading this article.
 We will be happy to hear your opinions about this topic.